 The researchers wanted to investigate whether these were in fact infant feeding vessels (baby bottles) so selected three examples found in very rare child graves in Bavaria.
-These were small (about 5 – 10 cm across) with an extremely narrow spout.
+These were small (about 5 – 10 cm/2 – 4 inches across) with an extremely narrow spout.

 The team used a combined chemical and isotopic approach to identify and quantify the food residues found within the vessels.
-Their findings, published September 25, 2019, in the journal Nature, showed that the bottles contained ruminant milk from domesticated cattle, sheep or goat.
+Their findings, published on September 25, 2019, in the journal Nature, showed that the bottles contained ruminant milk from domesticated cattle, sheep, or goat.